Congglee/eCommerce-TechShop/README.md

 ## Key Features

 - User registration, login and logout
+- Register an account with email verification
+- Forgot password, reset password with email verification
 - Authentication/Authorization using JWT Tokens
 - Add Product to Cart
 - Change products's quantity in the cart